secondlife/viewer/doc/testplans/pbr_terrain_appearance.md

 ## PBR Terrain Texture Transforms

 Like PBR materials on prims, PBR terrain repeats are based on the [KHR\_texture\_transform](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_texture_transform) spec, and thus should be expected to behave the same way.
+We currently suport offset, rotation, and scale from the spec. texCoord is not currently supported.

 The southwest corner of a region, at z=0, is the UV origin for all texture coordinates of the whole region.
 Unless an offset is also applied, scale and rotation of the terrain texture transforms are relative to that point.